deekshasharma/load-json-react/README.md

 ## Create Stocks Component

-- Since we need to render this `JSON` data in the tabular format, we will now add a new component inside the `src` directory and name it `Stocks.js`.
+- We need to render the `JSON` data in the tabular format, we will now add a new component inside the `src` directory and name it `Stocks.js`.
   The location of `<Stocks/>` component inside your project should be `src/Stocks.js`.
 Add this code to your `<Stocks>` component file.

 ```js